saberworks/vbulletin-archive/NOTES.md

+# TODO TODO TODO

+- some [code] tags not working right
+- [spoiler] tags not working at all
+- images in custom user titles are broken
+- add "go to top" link to bottom of every page

+# FIXED

+- [quote] with space in name like [quote=Foo Bar:12345] (breaks Parse::BBCode)
+- fix slow export

 # post cache

+Note: ended up not using postparsed, just doing all the parsing myself, so all the stuff below doesn't matter.

 Problem: text in the `post` table has raw bb code.
 It would be nice to get vbulletin to parse/interpolate the bb code into real HTML before export.